microsoft/CSS-SystemCenter-Orchestrator/docs/SCO-Diagnostic-Tool/index.md

 ## Notes:

-- The script won't make any change in the SCSM environment.
+- The script won't make any change in the SCO environment.
 - The script can be also used as a Health Checker.

 ## Do you want to contribute to this tool?